notable/notable/README.md

 - **[Noty](https://github.com/fabiospampinato/noty)**: Autosaving sticky note with support for multiple notes without needing multiple windows.
 - **[Markdown Todo](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-markdown-todo)**: Manage todo lists inside markdown files with ease.
 Have the same todo-related shortcuts that Notable provides, but in Visual Studio Code.
 - **[Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus)**: Manage todo lists with ease.
 Powerful, easy to use and customizable.
+- **[nvALT](http://brettterpstra.com/projects/nvalt/)**: Notational Velocity is a way to take notes quickly and effortlessly using just your keyboard.
+You press a shortcut to bring up the window and just start typing.
+It will begin searching existing notes, filtering them as you type.

 ## License